 Data recovery and reporting is the preferred mitigation for archeological sites.
-Implementation of this Treatment Measure will follow protocol contained in CRMP (TRC 2021) Section 4.0 Project Effects and Management Measures.
-Additional details concerning data recovery for resources identified during archeological monitoring or that are unanticipated discoveries are outlined below.
+Implementation of this Treatment Measure will follow protocol contained in CRMP (TRC 2012) Section 4.0 Project Effects and Management Measures.
+Additional details concerning data recovery for resources identified during archeological monitoring or that are unanticipated discoveries are outlined in more detail below.